-Filtering a Prompt's Values Based on Previous Prompt Selections are returned.
+Filtering a Prompt's Values Based on Previous Prompt Selections

+You can set up multiple prompts where the value in one prompt filters the values available in another prompt, which would further refine the records that are returned.
 For example, you could configure a State prompt and a City prompt where the only cities available in the City prompt are those that are associated with the selected state.
 So, if you select Virginia in a State prompt, a dependent City prompt would then display only the cities that exist in records where the State field contains the value Virginia.